Careers360 Logo

 AB = BC (Given)

-According to Euclid’s axiom, things which are double of the same thing are equal to one another.
+According to Euclid’s axiom, things that are double the same thing are equal to one another.

 Hence,